Key takeaways:

 - Easy domain registration with an AI-powered search tool that quickly checks availability and suggests smart alternatives

-- Bundled services for email and web hosting, SSL, and site builders
+- Bundled services for email, web hosting, SSL, and site builders

-- Dedicated support with 24/7 chat and phone, business consultants available Monday to Friday from 8 AM to 11 PM ET, and product support for setup and technical helps
+- Dedicated support with 24/7 chat and phone, business consultants available Monday to Friday (0800–2300 ET), and product support for setup and technical help

 - Security services and domain management backed by decades of experience